Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-Not including boating incidents, on average about nine people die from drowning every day in the United States, according to
+Not including boating incidents, on average about ten people die from drowning every day in the United States, according to

 Injury Facts® the annual statistical report on unintentional injuries produced by the National Safety Council.